 Close to the Clouds: Encountering Digital Diasporas

-The collaborative installation by Basel Abbas and Ruanne Abou-Rahme is a counter-mythology to existing ruins.
-While Rebeca Romero sculpture alludes to a constructed alternative future where a fictional revolutionary civilization thrives.
-Zainab Aliyu’s video is complemented by a physical landing pad within the gallery, with sculptural elements positioned in the room as functional compasses—”quiet meditations on the (im)possibility of using the master's tools.”
-Rindon Johnson’s simultaneous live-streams of airports worldwide implicates the viewer in the everyday surveillance of displacement and relocation.
-And his site-specific sculpture is a deep exploration reflecting Nebraska’s current relationship to the global exchange of information, material, and goods.
-Tianyi Sun and Fiel Guhit’s performance “traces the various temporalities of generative technologies—activating a live, site, and audience-responsive installation.”
-Lauren Lee McCarthy and Kyle McDonald’s collaborative artwork is “a software-based performance where your inner monologue is replaced with AI.”
-Visitors to the exhibition can choose to participate in training the inner monologue with their own voice, calling into question “how natural vs. synthetic each person’s thoughts actually are.”
+Aliyu’s aerial work echoes Rindon Johnson’s simultaneous live streams of airports worldwide, which implicates the viewer in the everyday surveillance of displacement and relocation.
+Johnson’s additional site-specific work is a deep exploration reflecting Nebraska’s current relationship to the global exchange of information, material, and goods.
+Bringing the site-specificity home to Bemis Center, Tianyi Sun and Fiel Guhit’s performance traces the various temporalities of generative technologies—activating a live, site, and audience-responsive installation.
+Then, looking inwards to our individual selves, Lauren Lee McCarthy and Kyle McDonald’s software-based performance asks visitors to opt into replacing your inner monologue with AI, calling into question “how natural versus synthetic each person’s thoughts actually are.”

-The exhibition includes durational mediums and a poetic interpretation of time, an invitation to oscillate between the physical and the digital.
+Close to the Clouds is an invitation to oscillate between the physical and the digital, through durational mediums and a poetic interpretation of time.
 The artists consider how media and communications shape our sense of self as we move through various places.
-Throughout the exhibition you’ll find various sites, real and immaterial—from the site-specificity of Omaha, Nebraska to airports, islands, and ruins afar, by way of ancestral mythologies, current memories, augmented inner monologues, and imagined futures.
+Across the exhibition one will encounter various sites, both real and immaterial.
+From the site-specificity of Omaha, Nebraska to airports, islands, and ruins afar, the artists bring us closer to understanding how technological clouds affect our interpersonal relationships, by way of ancestral mythologies, current memories, augmented inner monologues, and imagined futures.

 GET MORE ART IN YOUR INBOX